mrsonne/hubit/README.md

 - query the model for specific results thus avoiding explicitly coding (fixed) call graphs and running superfluous calculations,
 - make parameter sweeps,
 - feed old results into new calculations thus augmenting old results objects,
+- incrementally cache results and restart a calculation at a later time,
 - easily run your existing tools in asynchronously in multiple processes,
 - visualize your `hubit` composite model i.e. visualize your existing tools and the attributes that flow between them.